hectorBrown/site/content/blog/p5js.md

 with hugo, and a custom theme, but that probably wouldn't have been so difficult if I understood hugo better.
 I think the effect looks really nice, although admittedly it might be a bit distracting for anything but a splash page.

+_[Update 2025-10-31]_

+The background has now been rewritten in Rust and WASM.
+It's (upsettingly) not much faster at the moment, but hopefully will be easier to rewrite in an efficient way in future.